 There is no city in South America that I have visited as often as Lima.
-With good flight connections both to Europe and other destinations in South America, it made sense for us to come here multiple times.
+With good flight connections to Europe and other destinations in South America, it made sense for us to come here multiple times.

 #1 Take a walk around Lima’s historic centre

-While downtown is not a good place to stay at (look for a hotel in Miraflores instead), it is great to visit during the day.
+While downtown is not a good place to stay (look for a hotel in Miraflores instead), it is fun to visit during the day.
 Start at the Plaza de Armas.
-Here, you can find the government palace (inform yourself about the schedule of the changing of the guards, it is worth watching), the cathedral and many old colonial buildings with beautifully carved balconies.
+Here, you can find the government palace (if you come at 11:45, you can watch the changing of the guards), the cathedral and many old colonial buildings with beautifully carved balconies.
 They were painted in yellow to form a contrast to the grey weather that is so typical for Lima.To learn more about the Plaza de Armas, the surrounding buildings and many other locations in the Old Town, consider joining a

 2 – 4h